exercism/cpp/concepts/headers/about.md

 Some projects use `.hpp` or skip the extension completely.

 The definitions are located in a separate `.cpp` file.
-To reunite both parts, this source file starts by including the respective header file.
+To reunite the parts, the source file starts by _including_ the respective header file.

-If you want to write a library called "quick_math", that offers a function "super_root" that returns your favorite number, the files would look like this:
+If you want to write a library called "quick_math" that offers a function "super_root" that you want to use often, the files would look like this:

 ```cpp
 // A file named quick_math.h